syncfusion-content/flutter-docs/Flutter/calendar/builder.md

 ---
 layout: post
 title: Builders in the Flutter Calendar | Scheduler | Syncfusion
-description: Learn about the builders in Syncfusion Flutter Calendar and the usage of the builders
+description: Learn about the builders in Syncfusion Flutter Calendar and assigning custom widgets to calendar through builders
 platform: flutter
 control: SfCalendar
 documentation: ug